UCLA Summer Institute - Traditional Animation Video from Film & TV Summer Institute on Vimeo.

 In the exclusive Summer Institute Symposium, students from all tracks meet and listen to some of Hollywood’s most accomplished professionals.
-High-wattage guests have included Meg LeFauve (writer, Inside Out); Jared Bush (writer/director, Zootopia, Moana); Raymond Persi (writer/director/animator, The Simpsons); high-level executives, visual development artists, and artists from the biggest animation creators like, Marvel Animation, Sony Pictures Animation, Illumination, Warner Animation, Adult Swim; and many others.
+High-wattage guests have included Meg LeFauve (writer, Inside Out); Jared Bush (writer/director, Zootopia, Moana); Raymond Persi (writer/director/animator, The Simpsons); high-level executives, visual development artists, and artists from the biggest animation creators such as Marvel Animation, Sony Pictures Animation, Illumination, Warner Animation, Adult Swim, and many others.

 NOTE: All course meeting times are in Pacific Daylight Time (PDT).
 The program schedule is subject to change.

 Registration opens February 15, 2023.
 Please check back for more updates or visit the Summer Sessions website for more information.

 - Wacom Intuos Creative Pen Tablet (Small, Black)